quicwg/multipath/draft-ietf-quic-multipath.md

 non-probing frames on a path in "Validating" state, as it has no guarantee that packets will actually reach the peer, with an exception of the ACK_MP frame.
-An endhost MAY bundle the ACK_MP frame with the PATH_RESPONSE frame; in this case it is RECOMMANDED to consider the acknowledgement information as opportunistic and repeat the acknowledged packet ranges in the next ACK_MP frame.
+An endhost MAY bundle the ACK_MP frame with the PATH_RESPONSE frame; in this case it is RECOMMENDED to consider the acknowledgement information as opportunistic and repeat the acknowledged packet ranges in the next ACK_MP frame.
 Alternatively ACK_MP frames can be sent any other active path.